Introduction to Gold Prospecting in Arizona

 18. Castle Hot Springs Area

 The mountains surrounding the historic Castle Hot Springs resort have produced gold since the late 1800s.
-Several small creeks in the area continue to yield placer gold to this day.
+Several small creeks and washes in the area continue to yield placer gold to this day, though land status can be a patchwork of public and private holdings.

 - Accessibility: Moderate, some private property restrictions